-SFU is a unique institution that pioneered psychotherapy science as an academic programme and has thereby taken a lead in developing psychotherapy research.
+Sigmund Freud University (SFU) is a unique institution that pioneered psychotherapy science as an academic programme and has thereby taken a lead in developing psychotherapy research.
 The emerging academic discipline of psychotherapy science is characterised by a state-of-the-art mixed methods design of qualitative and quantitative research that corresponds to the peculiarity of the research object.
 Keeping a balance between openness towards individual research interests and developing a coordinated approach in terms of a research profile is challenging in the vast area of open research questions in psychotherapy science.
 Offering psychotherapy science as an academic discipline at SFU bridges the gap between psychotherapy science research and psychotherapeutic practice, visible in the close cooperation of research and teaching at the Faculty of Psychotherapy Science.